Thorondir/S1DigSys/README.md

-# S1DigSys
-Stage 1 Digital Systems and Control repo for Ying Stokes, Jason Tran, and Easwar Allada
+Server code for created by Ying Stokes, Jason Tran, and Easwar Allada in 2018